 Books From SDI

 SDI’s goal is to publish books that motivate and inspire readers to be become more than who they currently are.
-As a global community of Spiritual Companions, Chaplains & Spiritual Life Coaches, a central theme or aspect of your book must be relevant to Spiritual Companions, Chaplains or Life Coaches.
+As a global community of Spiritual Directors and Companions, a central theme or aspect of your book must be relevant to Spiritual Direction and Spiritual Companionship.

 For information on submitting a proposal for publication, click here for details.

 Do you ever find yourself comparing the story of the life you wished you had lived with the life you are actually living?
 In Re-Creating a Life: Learning How to Tell Our Most Life-Giving Story, Dr. Diane Millis shows us how to author a new story for our lives.

 Spiritual Directors International offers books to inspire and educate spiritual directors, spiritual guides, coaches, seminary students and faculty, and everyone involved in the service and ministry of spiritual companionship.
 These books are available for purchase through Amazon.com.

 Peter Ball looks at some of the leading figures from the past to illustrate the roots and development of Anglican spiritual direction: George Herbert, Lancelot Andrewes, John Wesley, Somerset Ward, and Evelyn Underhill.
 More recent influences in the revival of interest in the subject have been Kenneth Leech, Alan Jones, Gordon Jeff, and Margaret Guenther.

 Awakening the Creative Spirit: Bringing the Arts to Spiritual Direction by Betsey Beckman and Christine Valters Paintner

 The new resource is designed to help spiritual directors and others use expressive arts in the context of spiritual direction.
 It is the latest book in the unique SDI series, designed for professional spiritual directors, but also useful for clergy, therapists, and Christian formation specialists.